 Florida law provides a mechanism for members of the same family to seek an injunction for protection against domestic violence (“injunction”).
-An injunction is a powerful tool because of its immediate ability to remove one party from his or her home and/or child(ren).
-As an attorney, I regularly represent clients who have filed for an injunction and clients who have been served with a petition and temporary injunction.
+An injunction, also know as a restraining order to many non-lawyers, is a powerful tool because of its immediate ability to remove one party from his or her home and/or child(ren).
+As an attorney, I regularly represent clients who have filed for an injunction and clients who have been served with a petition for an injunction for protection against domestic violence (“petition”) and temporary injunction pending a hearing on the petition.
 While it is obvious that protecting a person from domestic violence is positive for the victim and society, less is written about defending injunctions and the abuse of the injunction process.

 Contact an Attorney After Being Served